NVIDIA/fsi-samples/README.md

 ### Example notebooks

-Example notebooks, tutorial showcasing, can be found in __notebook__ folder.
+Example notebooks, tutorial showcasing, can be found in __notebooks__ folder.